-The struggle is real!
+The struggle is real… I get it!

-2. Consider selling the items.
+2. Consider selling your items.

 3. Visualize the extra space you’ll have.

-If you don’t use something, if you don’t need it, want it, or love it, there is no reason to hold onto it even if I do have plenty of empty storage space for it.
+If you don’t use something, if you don’t need it, want it, or love it, there is no reason to hold onto it even if you do have plenty of empty storage space for it.

 If extra space in your home sounds good to you, then it’s time to purge!